 Plus we’ve been going out for over a year and he has never told me he loves me.
-I don’t know exactly, but I think he might have said it if I’d said it first, but I needed him to be the first to say it because of previous issues I’ve had.
-This has been a bit of an issue for me for a while – I’d have liked to hear him say those words, or, if he doesn’t love me, of course we should split up.
+I don’t know exactly, but I think he might have said it if I’d said it first, but I needed him to be the first to say it because of things that have happened in my past.
+This has been a bit of an issue for me for a while – I’d wanted so much to hear him say those words, or, if he doesn’t love me, of course we should split up.
+I needed to know.
+I just couldn’t meet his parents and act like everything was fine.
 So anyway, I told him that I didn’t think our relationship was in a strong place and it wasn’t the best time to be meeting his family.

-He acknowledged that and then he went cold.
+He acknowledged my message and then he went cold.
 He stopped messaging except short, very polite messages.
 At first I thought it was just that he was offended, but it was more than that.
 It wasn’t me in control any more.
 It wasn’t my decision and my complexes any more.
 Now he was thinking about us and our future too.
 We decided – or he asked – to have a week apart.
 But from the long silences between messages, it was clear that he had a lot to think about and he was seriously considering ending things.
 I started to feel a little scared and confused.

 We met up this evening and I knew that he was thinking about breaking up with me from the beginning.
 He didn’t touch me voluntarily and he didn’t kiss me, except on the cheek.
 I spent a fair bit of the evening trying not to cry as we watched a show.
-Although actually, he would have left at the end without resolving things, and perhaps we could have dragged things back fromthe brink by ignoring the last week.
+Although actually, he would have left at the end without resolving things, and perhaps we could have dragged things back from the brink by ignoring the last week.
 But of course I had to push it.
 If we were going to break up, I just felt, better to get it over and done with.
 And it’s not like I’d been entirely certain about the relationship.

 Then he said that he didn’t think there was much of a spark between us.
 And God that hurt.
 Because I think he’s so attractive and so much of my issue has been wanting to have more sex (although I guess wanting it my way – at night after an evening of flirting rather than his way – in the morning).
 I guess I wasn’t surprised when he said that (given the lack of sex), but it hurt.
 I wanted so much to try and persuade him to change his mind, but I didn’t know if was being contrary – I’ve had doubts after all – and how can you make someone feel something they don’t?
-I have had issues about feeling attractive in this relationship and I guess I had reason.
+I have had issues about feeling attractive to him and I guess I had reason.

 He also said that he didn’t think that either of us were able to blossom as people in the relationship.
 That also hurt as well.
 I hadn’t thought that.
+I thought he was helping me to learn more about myself and to become a better, calmer person.

-Then he had to leave and catch his train.
-It was an anticlimax really.
-We just hugged and said goodbye.
-He suggested we meet up later in the week, but I said no, if he was sure about breaking up, then it would be best to leave it.
-I’d only think myself in circles waiting for his messages otherwise.
 So I watched him walk away.
-He has a bit of an awkward walk and it was bittersweet to watch: I know that gait so well but it wasn’t my boyfriend’s walk any more, now he’s some guy who won’t message me any time soon.
+He has a bit of an awkward walk and it was so bittersweet to watch: I know that gait so well – but it wasn’t my boyfriend’s walk any more, now he’s some guy who won’t message me any time soon.
 He turned around once and we stared at each other and we both raised an arm.
 Then he disappeared.